 We provide services for students with a variety of conditions that affect their daily college life.
 If you’re not sure that you have a disability, please schedule an appointment to meet with one of our professional staff members for a consultation.

 How much will it cost for me to be tested?

 There are several ways that a student can receive a full, psychoeducational evaluation.
 If you would like to be tested, please schedule an appointment to meet with one of our professional staff members who will guide you through that process.

 Can I get my medication from you?

-The Student Disability Resource Center does not provide any type of services related to medication.
+The Student Accessibility Resource Center does not provide any type of services related to medication.
 Please schedule an appointment to meet with one of our professional staff members who will refer you to appropriate on- or off-campus resources.